top of page

 • Use the Right Concentration

 Household bleach is usually 5-6% sodium hypochlorite.
 For outdoor cleaning, dilute it to about 1 part bleach to 10 parts water unless the label says otherwise.
+Always start low and increase concentration as needed.

 • Apply Carefully